Our Office LocationWeaver, Bennett & Bland, P.A.

 Handling All Family Law Issues

-Even the most straightforward family law issues can be challenging and stressful, but an experienced attorney can overcome the challenges and take the stress away.
-That's why it's so important to take great care when choosing who you want to represent you.
+Even the most straightforward family law issues can be challenging and stressful, but an experienced attorney can overcome the challenges and decrease the stress.
+That is why it is so important to take great care when choosing who you want to represent you.

-At Weaver, Bennett & Bland, P.A., in Matthews, we have a goal: achieve the best possible resolution while protecting your personal rights and privileges, as well as your economic rights.
-We have been achieving that goal for people in Monroe, Union County and the Charlotte area for more than 30 years.
+At Weaver, Bennett & Bland, P.A., we have a goal: achieve the best possible resolution while protecting your personal rights and privileges, as well as your economic rights.
+We have been achieving that goal for our clients in Monroe, Matthews and Mecklenburg County area for more than 30 years.

 Our lawyers can handle the most simple uncontested divorce case and the most complex contested divorce case.